 - Did you know?
 When we pitched the idea we kept getting the same questions.
 So we made tee shirts emblazoned with the text, "Yes I’m a guy.
 No, I’m not married."

 - The Team: Jennifer Chin and Elizabeth Yin

 - Where in the world?
-We hail from the Bay Area, where we first met the day before
+We hail from the Bay Area, where we first met the day before starting 6th grade.

 - Did you know?
 Knowing nothing about holography, Jennifer once built a holography lab at our high school from scratch and produced beautiful holograms.
 In effort to get out of the Bay Area, Elizabeth previously worked/consulted in Japan, Switzerland, India, and New Zealand.

 Snapette to discover and share great fashion products from around the corner or around the world conveniently on your phone.

 - The Team: Jinhee Ahn Kim and Sarah Paiji